samestrin/sentiment-summary/README.md

 #### Maximum Marginal Relevance (MMR):

-MMR is a technique that aims to produce summaries that are both relevant to the original text and diverse in content.
-It iteratively selects sentences that have high relevance to the document but minimal redundancy with sentences already included in the summary.
-MMR strikes a balance between relevance and diversity, resulting in summaries that cover the main topics while minimizing repetition.
+MMR is a technique that aims to produce summaries that are relevant to the original text and diverse in content.
+It iteratively selects sentences that are highly relevant to the document but minimally redundant with sentences already included in the summary.
+MMR balances relevance and diversity, resulting in summaries covering the main topics while minimizing repetition.

 #### TextRank:

 TextRank is another graph-based summarization method similar to LexRank.
-However, instead of using semantic similarity between sentences, TextRank uses co-occurrence relationships between words or phrases to construct the graph.
+However, instead of using semantic similarity between sentences, TextRank constructs the graph using co-occurrence relationships between words or phrases.
 Vertices represent words or phrases, and edges represent co-occurrence links between them.
 The algorithm computes a centrality score for each word or phrase, and sentences containing the highest-ranked words or phrases are selected for the summary.

 #### TextRank with Word Embeddings:

-This approach combines the TextRank algorithm with word embeddings, which are dense vector representations of words that capture semantic and syntactic information.
+This approach combines the TextRank algorithm with word embeddings, dense vector representations of words that capture semantic and syntactic information.
 Instead of using co-occurrence relationships between words, this method computes sentence similarity using word embeddings.
 Sentences are represented as vectors by averaging or combining the word embeddings of their constituent words.
 The TextRank algorithm then operates on these sentence vectors to identify the most important sentences for the summary.

 ## Installation